JetBrains/JetBrainsApiTest/CONTRIBUTING.md

 ### Services

 JBR API **_services_** are marked with `@Service` for both **_interface_** and **_target_**.
-Services are instantiated by JBR via static factory method `create()`, or no-arg constructor.
+Services are instantiated by JBR via the static factory method `create()`, or the no-arg constructor.
-Factory methods and no-arg constructors can throw `JBRApi.ServiceNotAvailableException` to indicate that service is unavailable for some reason.
+Factory methods and no-arg constructors can throw `JBRApi.ServiceNotAvailableException` to indicate that the service is unavailable for some reason.
+In this case the corresponding JBR API method `JBR.get<NAME>...` will return `null` to the client.

 > <picture>
 >   <source media="(prefers-color-scheme: light)" srcset="https://raw.githubusercontent.com/Mqxx/GitHub-Markdown/f167aefa480e8d37e9941a25f0b40981b74a47be/blockquotes/badge/light-theme/example.svg">